 The study compares two constructed scenarios: "conventional" gas, in which the fracking boom never happens and the world produces shale gas only on the level it can with older technologies; and "abundant" gas, where gas supplies shoot up and the cost drops as fracking technology developed in the US spreads across the globe.
 Our actual reality is somewhere in between those two extremes, Edmonds admits; the idea is to set up a "bounding exercise" to see what a fully realized global shale revolution would really look like, compared to a baseline where it doesn't happen at all.

-The other key assumption that (fingers crossed!) doesn't quite match reality is that there will be no new climate policies-a national or global price on carbon, for example, or new incentives for renewable energy introduced between now and 2050.
+sn't quite match reality is that there will be no new climate policies-a national or global price on carbon, for example, or new incentives for renewable energyintroduced between now and 2050.